dan-walker-cs/flask_project/README.md

   - The time and space complexity of the operation performed will be displayed to the user.

-Current Support:
+Current Support / Progress Log:
 - Application powered by Flask
 - Web page display
-- Bootstrapped CSS
+- Bootstrap, as well as custom HTML and CSS
 - Functioning links for the navigation bar
+- Completed look and functionality for home page